LichiMan/EZLookdevTools/README.md

 ### Texture locatization
-Opscript to search and replace paths in all PxrTexture nodes inside a network material at scenegraph location's ```.material.nodes```
+Opscript to search and replace paths in all PxrTexture nodes at ```.material.nodes```

 <img width="50%" src="docs/images/katanaTextureLocatization.png" alt="EZSurfacing Tools" style="margin-right: 10px;" />

+###### Note
+Point this Opscript to /root/world/geo//*, in the case that kfls are assigned to the objects.
+Or to /materials//* in case the materials are local to your scene.

 ### Interactive Filters
 Miscelaneous interactive filters for renderman 22